hud-sonq/hud-sonq/readme.md

 # I'm Hudson

-Interested in audio reactive graphic design, blockchain applications, and user-oriented scripting  + networking.
-My goal is to learn Rust and C++ and make a web game.
+Primarily interested in web design and music production.
+Occasionaly do random scripting stuff, sometimes blockchain stuff.
+I'd like to eventually learn Rust for web applications / games.